 Chinese province of 80 million says only 17 are poor, sparks online debate

-Announcing the new data at the provincial legislature earlier this week, an official said more than 99.9 percent of the province’s 2.54 million poor people had been lifted out of extreme poverty.world Updated: Jan 09, 2020 14:05 IST
+According to official estimates, since the founding of the People’s Republic of China in 1949, the country has lifted over 800 million people out of poverty.world Updated: Jan 09, 2020 16:36 IST

-New government data claiming only 17 people in a province of 80 million remain poor has triggered an online debate in China with many ridiculing it and questioning the authenticity of official statistics.
+New government data claiming only 17 people in a province of 80 million remain poor has triggered an online debate in China with many ridiculing the claim and questioning the authenticity of official statistics.

 The new data was cited by poverty alleviation officials of eastern China’s Jiangsu province, a manufacturing and export hub with a population of 80.5 million and a provincial GDP of more than 7.2 trillion yuan or more than $1 trillion; it’s the second most populated province in the country after south China’s Guangdong.

-Announcing the new data at the provincial legislature earlier this week, an official said more than 99.9 percent of the province’s 2.54 million poor people had been lifted out of extreme poverty; only six families comprising 17 people remained under the extreme poverty mark.
+Announcing the new data at the provincial legislature earlier this week, an official said more than 99.9 per cent of the province’s 2.54 million poor people had been lifted out extreme poverty, and only six families comprising 17 people remained under the extreme poverty mark.

 According to Beijing, at the end of 2018, China had 16.6 million rural poor (across the country) who were living on less than 2300 yuan (approximately Rs 23000) annually and the government had said another 10 million were expected to be lifted from poverty by the end of 2019.